bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

-# Short-Frame-Price-Prediction-on-Limit-Order-Book-Data - Detailed/Technical Walkthrough
+# Short-Frame-Price-Prediction-on-Limit-Order-Book-Data - Short look (Check out the extended read me if you have time)
 Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
-For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs

-Data is collected every 30 seconds over the course of 48 hours from BitMex exchange.
-Predictions were made on a 5 minute future time frame and a 20 minute time frame.
+Data was collected live every 30 seconds over the course of 48 hours from BitMex exchange APIs.

 # Project Plan
 1. Take snap shots of the order book state at different times from BitMex websockets, collect all L2(individual orders) data